tezedge/tezedge-docs/contents/endpoints/protocol.md

 ## Endorsing Rights

 Returns the endorsing rights for a level.
-The default behavior is to return the rights for the provided block_id.
+The default behavior is to return the rights for the provided `block_id`.

 *Request*